 5 Effective Strategies to Attract the Best Talent

 In today’s project-based economy, the independent workforce is a growing and vital source of talent.
-Independent contractors provide access to in-demand skills without adding to company payroll, they offer staffing flexibility, and can help organizations minimize employment costs.
+Independent contractors provide access to in-demand skills without adding to company payroll, they offer staffing flexibility, and can help companies minimize employment costs.

-But as more companies become aware of these benefits, competition for top independent talent is growing.
+But as more organizations become aware of these benefits, competition for top independent talent is growing.
 The best independent talent is no longer looking for work—they are turning it down.
 More than 80% of independent workers say they have some or a lot of choice in who they work with.
 Follow these five tips to leverage and engage the best independent talent for your business.

 1. Leverage Freelance Marketplaces

 Freelance marketplaces—online platforms that connect independent contractors with projects—are quickly growing in popularity.
 They can help organizations match the supply and demand of labor, reduce time-to-fill, and lower recruiting costs.
 A freelance marketplace enables the transaction between contractor and client directly online, eliminating the need for a third party such as a staffing company.
-After filling out a profile, an independent can search for or be matched with opportunities that fit their skill set.
+After filling out a profile, independent talent can search for or be matched with opportunities that fit their skill set.
 Then, you can evaluate candidates and engage the right person for the job.

 Independent contractors are familiar with using marketplaces as a way to search for work.
 Leveraging a marketplace that clearly displays available opportunities with your company, and automates tasks such as onboarding, payment, and engagement documentation can be a big help in attracting top talent.

-2. Create an Effective Contractor Engagement Program
+2. Build an Independent Contractor Engagement Program

 Independent contractors value freedom, control, and flexibility in their work, and communication is their top driver for satisfaction with a client.
 Because independents today have so much choice in who they work with, companies must try to meet independents on their own terms in order to attract and retain the best talent.